-- Any GP or GP trainee who is looking to return to clinical practice after a period of absence.
+- Any doctor or dentist who is looking to return to clinical practice after a period of absence.

 How can the service be accessed?

-- When it is operational, GPs and GP trainees will be able to access the service in a number of ways:
+- Doctors and dentists can access the service in a number of ways:

 - By calling the dedicated helpline number with access to trained and experienced handlers